200ok-ch/fog-cloudian/README.md

 & S3).
 For S3 this is just a shim for fog-aws.

 Currently about 13% (10 out of 77 API calls) of the Admin API are covered.
-Hence there is plenty of oppurtinityt for some FOSS contribution here.
+Hence there is plenty of opportunity for some FOSS contribution here.

 Also this library does not provide proper mock requests, yet.
 Which